minsoehtut306/AI-and-Machine-Learning/Artificial Intelligence/README.md

 - All projects are standalone and text-based for portability.
 - Config/corpus files define puzzle instances or training data; modify them to test new scenarios.
 - No external data beyond the provided config/corpus files is required.

+This project was completed as part of the Bachelor of Computer Science degree at the University of Waikato.
+It is published here solely for educational and portfolio purposes, to showcase my skills in software development.

+All code presented is my own work.
+Course-specific materials such as assignment descriptions or test data are not included to respect university policies.

+## Academic Integrity
+Portfolio-only; not intended for reuse in coursework.
+Removal on request.